-A mark will be protected when it satisfies the following conditions:
+A trademark will be protected when it satisfies the following conditions:

-Through abovementioned signs protected as marks, consumers are able to envision and associate with the quality, prestige, and superior characteristics of the goods and services.
+Through abovementioned signs protected as trademarks, consumers are able to envision and associate with the goods and services quality, prestige, and superior characteristics.

 Article 72 of the 2005 Law on Intellectual Property, amended in 2009

 A brand is how the public perceives a target object emotionally.

 A brand exists only in the mind of the public, and is not recognized by Vietnamese law.